-The primary concern is that the force required to do things like tamp espresso registers above what is safe for a repetitive task; and that force repeated hundreds of times a day can really wear on the body.
-“Lot’s of people know that tamping is very stressful,” says Ben Put, two-time Canadian Barista Champion and third-place runner up at the 2015 World Barista Championship.
+The force required to do things like tamping espresso registers above what is safe for a repetitive task, and that force repeated hundreds of times a day can wear on the body.
+“Many people know that tamping is very stressful,” says Ben Put, two-time Canadian Barista Champion and co-founder of Monogram Coffee, a two-location roaster-retailer in Calgary.
 “The job of a barista, in general, is a very physically demanding job.”

-“Most of the movements in coffee are actually highly unnatural,” says Put.
-“The new handle design takes some of that strain off of the wrist.
-You can tamp level in a more natural fashion.”
+“Most of the movements in coffee are highly unnatural,” says Put.
+“The new handle design takes some of that strain off the wrist, and you can tamp level in a more natural fashion.”
 (Without twisting the wrist and arm.)
-Put and his fellow co-founders at Monogram Coffee, a two-location roaster-retailer in Calgary, are hoping to bring Tim’s tamper into each of its cafés.
-In the meantime the shops focus on ergonomic education.
+Put and his fellow co-founders at Monogram hope to bring Tim’s tamper into their cafés.
+In the meantime, the shops are focused on ergonomic education.